 Worksheets for Students

 The VHEC has developed a worksheet designed to promote inquiry, inference and reflection using the online catalogue as a resource for students as they work with primary sources.
-Students may choose from a variety of artefacts and artworks and guiding questions in the VHEC worksheets will assist the student to place the primary source in historical context and make inferences to deepen their understanding of historic events.
+Students may choose from a variety of artefacts and artworks and guiding questions will assist the student to place the primary source in historical context and make inferences to deepen their understanding of historic events.

-Click to print worksheets or download a PDF:
+Click to print worksheet or download a PDF:

-Additional worksheets for analyzing documents, photographs and autobiographical texts are found under Researchers and Educators
+Additional worksheets for analysing documents, photographs and autobiographical texts are located here

 Working with Catalogue Records